-Last Friday Mr G, The Teen and The Wee White Dug met me at 3:30pm, as I left the office faster than a gazelle being chased by a cheetah.
-We were Borders bound for a two-night stay at a self-catering farm cottage near the village of Coldingham on the Berwickshire coast.
+Last Friday, Mr G, The Teen and The Wee White Dug met me at the office at 3:30pm.
+I couldn’t have exited the building any faster if I was being pursued by a lion!
+We were off to the Scottish Borders for a self-catering break near Coldingham on the Berwickshire coast.

-An hour later we arrived at Steward’s Cottage on Press Mains Farm.
-It had a picture perfect outlook across open countryside.
+An hour later we arrived at our cottage on Press Mains Farm.
+It had a perfect outlook across open countryside.
 Deer grazing in the fields nearby acknowledged our arrival by fleeing.
 We were greeted more warmly by a whirling dervish called Doug.
-An adorable, scruffy terrier – the boy loved him.
+Doug was an adorable, scruffy terrier – the boy loved him.

 Mini-breaking so close to home meant we arrived with daylight to spare, so we quickly unpacked and headed to the beach at Coldingham Bay.
 The beach sits in a deep bay, on coastline dominated by rugged cliffs.
 A maze of narrow paths wind along the shoreline, and tales of Smugglers are rife.